lesovsky/zabbix-extensions/README.md

 Zabbix Extensions that extends Zabbix monitoring facilities.

-**Unfortunately, these scripts aren't supported.
-I don't work with zabbix and I can't develop new features or fix issues.
+**Unfortunately, most of these scripts aren't supported.
+If you discover issues with some or want to propose an improvement, please create a Pull-Request.**

-All existing issues are suspended, but if you have pull-requests I will accept them.**
+**Stephan Knauss is actively maintaining the PostgreSQL sub-section.
+Please file issues if you detect a problem.**

 --
 Features: